-The Association has not recognized any credit losses in 2018 or prior years as any impairments were deemed temporary and resulted from non-credit related factors.
+The Association has not recognized any credit losses as any impairments were deemed temporary and resulted from noncredit related factors.
 The Association has the ability and intent to hold these temporarily impaired investments until a recovery of unrealized losses occurs, which may be at maturity, and at this time expects to collect the full principal amount and interest due on these securities, especially after considering credit enhancements.